ECO786786/restaurant_orders/README.md

 5. What times of day have the highest sales?
 6. What is the average value of an order over a specific month?
 7. How often do customers place orders in a month?
-8. Which menu items generate the most revenue?
-9. What are the top 10 best-selling menu items?
+8. What are the top 10 best-selling menu items?
-10. What was the most popular item of each month?
+9. What was the most popular item of each month?
-11. What are the average sales per month?
+10. What are the average sales per month?

 # Tools I Used